 That said, she also noted that she didn’t quite know what she was getting into when she started as CEO.
 “It’s constant problem solving and agile ways of working,” something she was used to in what she described as entrepreneurial marketing roles at Ralph Lauren and Tory Burch.

 The 1-for-1 exchange: Is “doing going” good for business?

 KIDBOX was founded with a social mission at its core and what Berardelli describes as “the most rewarding part of building the brand.”
 They partner with Delivering Good to give brand new clothing to children in need.
 This is life-changing for children in distress who have only worm used or ill-fitting clothes.

 She says that the 1-for-1 model is good for business, but it’s not imperative to a company’ success.
 The model really resonates with the Millennial customer: Berardelli is hearing from customers that they’re able to use the KIDBOX shopping experience to teach their own children about the importance of giving back.

 A home on Facebook

 Facebook mom/parent communities and word of mouth were the biggest drivers of KIDBOX’s early success.
 Berardelli notes that “once customers experience us once or twice, they typically stick around.”
 High retention rates are critical, especially in the subscription box model.

 “All ships rise when ecommerce businesses take off in certain sectors.”
 In the children’s apparel industry, Berardelli sees tons of opportunity and hope for all retailers.
 “There are so many fascinating things happening in retail, that everyone – the disruptors and the traditional retailers – benefit.”

-Simplr provides a high-quality, on-demand customer service outsourcing solution for e-commerce stores.
+Simplr provides high-quality, on-demand customer service for e-commerce stores.
 Our network of (human!)
 U.S.-based specialists can cover your nights, weekends, holiday surge, or everyday customer inquiry volume.